virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeStartService

-This event will be executed each time before running the Docker *RunCmd* commands.
-Thus, it will be always carried out for each Docker container action, e.g. before starting/restarting container and starting environment.
+This event is executed each time before running the Docker *RunCmd* commands.
+Thus, it is always carried out for each Docker container action, e.g. before starting/restarting container and starting environment.

 **Event Placeholders:**